duckietown/hatchery/readme.md

 ### Roadmap

-We are currently workign to expand support for the following features:
+We are currently working to expand support for the following features:

 * **Syntax support** - Highlighting, navigation, autocompletion
 * **Program analysis** - Code inspections, intentions, and linting